In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 First Wave

-The first sustained wave of monument placement began in the late 1890s, peaking in 1911, and then tapering off to lower rate of placement in the 1920s and early 1930s.
+The first sustained wave of monument placement began in the late 1890s, peaking in 1911 and then tapering off to a lower placement rate in the 1920s and early 1930s.
 Why this spike?

-By the 1890s, Confederate veterans were dying off and Southern elites feared younger generations would lose the “right” perspective on the history of the Civil War.
+By the 1890s, Confederate veterans were dying off, and Southern elites feared younger generations would lose the “right” perspective on the history of the Civil War.
 The “Lost Cause” movement began to take root in the South as a response.
-The mission was to recast the Confederacy as a heroic and just attempt a preserve Southern way of life while minimizing the experience and impact of slavery.
+The mission was to recast the Confederacy as a heroic and just attempt to preserve the Southern way of life while minimizing the experience and impact of slavery.

-From 1902 to 1907, Tom Dixon wrote a popular trilogy of novels from 1902-1907, targeting the “unfair” treatment of the South in Harriet Beecher Stowe’s “Uncle Tom’s Cabin” fifty years earlier.
-The middle novel, “The Clansman: An Historical Romance of the Ku Klux Klan,” was the inspiration for D. W. Griffith’s “Birth of a Nation” in 1915, glorifying the Klan and employing deeply racists troupes.
+From 1902 to 1907, Tom Dixon wrote a popular trilogy of novels 1902-1907, targeting the “unfair” treatment of the South in Harriet Beecher Stowe’s “Uncle Tom’s Cabin” fifty years earlier.
+The middle novel, “The Clansman: An Historical Romance of the Ku Klux Klan,” inspired D. W. Griffith’s “Birth of a Nation” in 1915, glorifying the Klan and employing deeply racist troupes.
 It was the first true blockbuster movie.
 Not coincidentally, 1915 was the birth of the Second Ku Klux Klan.
 By 1922, the Klan had a million members, possibly as many as five million by 1925, and millions more in sympathy.
-Lynching was prevalent all through this period as were race massacres like the Red Summer of 1919 and the Tulsa massacre of 1921.
+Lynching was prevalent throughout this period, as were race massacres like the Red Summer of 1919 and the Tulsa massacre of 1921.

 Second Wave

-The United Daughters of the Confederacy began to lose steam in the 1920s and from the mid-1930s to the mid-1950s monument erection mostly subsided.
-But another smaller spike in from about 1956-1965.
+The United Daughters of the Confederacy began to lose steam in the 1920s, and from the mid-1930s to the mid-1950s, monument erection mostly subsided.
+But another smaller spike developed from about 1956-1965.
 What happened here?

 Conclusion

-For a short history of the United Daughters of the Confederacy and their role in promoting the Lost Cause and Confederate monument placement, view this video.
+View this video for a short history of the United Daughters of the Confederacy and their role in promoting the Lost Cause and Confederate monument placement.

 Last Thursday, Dr. Allan Bevere interviewed me about my thoughts on the coronavirus pandemic and the economic costs.
 Thanks for an enjoyable time, Allan.
 Be sure to follow his blog Allan R. Bevere, Faith Seeking Understanding.

-Through March 31, the tally of COVID-19 deaths in the U.S. was doubling every three days.
-Had that rate continued, there would have 275,000 deaths by April 21.
+By March 31, the tally of COVID-19 deaths in the U.S. doubled every three days.
+Had that rate continued, there would have been 275,000 deaths by April 21.
 Instead, we had 40,000.
 The doubling rate has stretched to nine days.
 We flattened the curve.
-We do not know the exact rate at which deaths would have multiplied had we not acted but it is certain it would have been much higher.
+We do not know the exact rate at which deaths would have multiplied had we not acted, but it is certain it would have been much higher.
 Slowing the fatalities prevents medical facilities from becoming overwhelmed and ensures that each new hospitalized victim gets optimal care, thus dampening the fatality rate over the course of the pandemic.

 Recent analysis indicates the official COVID-19 count is a significant undercount.
-Using average numbers of deaths up to a particular point in the year from recent years, analysts are finding sharp rises in the number of deaths where COVID-19 outbreaks have occurred.
-Yet, the officially reported COVID-19 deaths are accounting for only half the increase in deaths.
+Using average numbers of deaths up to a particular point in the year from recent years, analysts are finding sharp rises in the number of fatalities where COVID-19 outbreaks have occurred.
+Yet, the officially reported COVID-19 deaths account for only half the increase in deaths.
 That suggests the true COVID-19 impact may be much higher (double?) than the official account.
 (See here)

 As of today, May 5, we have 70,000 officially reported deaths.
 So if you want to make legitimate comparisons, it is 70,000 versus about 9,500 for officially reported deaths.
 Using algorithms to capture unreported deaths, the comparison is more likely something like 100,000+ deaths to 60,000 deaths.
 And this is comparing COVID-19’s first quarter to an entire flu season.